Andrew P. Citron

 computer music

-Windows, OS/2 multimedia
+multimedia

 parallel processing

-Linux AIX
+Linux, AIX

 Professional Experience